 This is an indefinite-delivery, indefinite-quantity ("IDIQ") task order based contract.
-USAC intends to award multiple contracts under this procurement.
-During the contract term (as described and defined in Section B.3 and Section C.1.E), task orders will be priced primarily on a time and materials ("T&M") basis with a not-to-exceed ("NTE") price.
-Each task order awarded will be determined using the fixed unit prices proposed, and result in a firm-fixed price for that task order.
+USAC intends to award a single contract under this procurement for the Services.
+During the Contract Term (as described and defined in Section B.3 and Section C.1.E), task orders will be priced primarily on a time and materials ("T&M") using the fixed unit prices proposed by the Contractor, with a not-to-exceed ("NTE") price.
 Fixed unit prices must be fully loaded and include all direct and indirect costs set forth in this Section B, including equipment, product support, supplies, general and administrative expenses, overhead, materials, travel, labor, taxes, shipping, and profit.
-All travel expenses to be incurred will adhere to the USAC Travel Expenses Policy (see Attachment 4).
+All travel expenses to be incurred will adhere to the USAC travel policy.